ReiniervanLimpt/browser-technologies-1920/README.md

 }
 ```

-As rem and em is common in allmost all borwsers i used these units to scale my text, for instance; i gave my form container another em value so all its siblings (scaled with em units would scale relative to the containers "rem")
+As rem and em is common in allmost all borwsers i used these units to scale my text, for instance; i gave my form container another em values on small screens so all its siblings (scaled with em units would scale relative to the containers "rem")

 ```javascript
   form{